 If someone trips and falls because of an object left in a passageway, fault may rest on whether there was a good reason the item was there in the first place.
 Other factors may include whether the lighting in the area was sufficient for a reasonable person to see the object before tripping on it.

-Contact a New York Slip and Fall Lawyer If you or someone you know was injured in a slip and fall accident due to another party’s negligence, contact an experienced Slip and Fall Lawyer in New York at Douglas and London.
+Contact a New York Slip and Fall Lawyer If you or someone you know was injured in a slip and fall accident due to another party’s negligence, contact the experienced New York City personal injury lawyers at Douglas and London.
 Schedule a free consultation by submitting our online form or call or text us 24/7.
 We will evaluate your case and let you know whether there is a valid slip and fall claim.
 Our dedicated lawyers have recovered more than $4 billion in verdicts and settlements for clients.